 However, that’s all about to change as a handful of brand new properties open over the coming months.
 Perhaps the most similar concept to the existing option will be Six Senses on Koh Krabey island; a hotel brand that really sets the standard when it comes to ‘barefoot luxury’.
 This new resort is intimate and peaceful, and blends fantastically well into the surrounding environment.
 Or if you prefer somewhere that is a little more traditional in its approach, then you might want to consider the neighbouring island Koh Russey, where the more contemporary Alila Villas has just opened its doors.

-But what is set to attract the most attention to Cambodia, is a very exciting and different concept indeed.
+But what is set to attract the most attention to Cambodia and really flagship the country as the hottest destination in luxury travel, is a very exciting and different concept indeed.
 Luxury adventure ‘camp’ Shinta Mani Wild was designed by architect Bill Bensley and consists of 15 luxury ‘tents’, perched amongst the trees on the edge of the river, in the heart of the Cambodian jungle.
 The main inspiration is from Jackie Kennedy’s travels with King Norodom Sihanouk from Phnom Penh to Sihanoukville, which is a subtle theme guests will notice during their stay: from furnishings in the rooms to the dishes on the menu on select evenings.
 The tents themselves each have a unique design (all with a signature bathtub perched on the decking overlooking the jungle) and are furnished with antiques from all over the world, which Bensley himself has been sourcing and shipping in.